wormhole-foundation/wormhole-docs/tutorials/messaging/send-messages.md

 Before testing, ensure you have a wallet with at least 0.02 [TestNet AVAX](https://faucet.avax-test.network/){target=\_blank}.

-Make sure the contracts are deployed to the TestNet as described in the above section.
+Ensure the contracts are deployed to the TestNet as described above.
 To test sending and receiving a message, execute the following command:

 ```sh
 --8<-- 'code/tutorials/cross-chain-contracts/send-messages/snippet-4.sh'